sviktam1/draves-ai-jekyll/_features/0_pioneering.md

   his own audio-reactive synthesizer, and was the first VJ to project at the Burning Man festival in 1999.
-Later, his clients and shows ranged from the main dancefloor of Sonar in Barcelona in 2002, to Tokyo's legendary AgeHa in Tokyo in 2005, and Skrillex on tour in 2012.
+Later, his clients and shows ranged from the main dancefloor of Sonar in Barcelona in 2002, to Tokyo's legendary AgeHa in 2005, and Skrillex on tour in 2012.
 </p>